carr63/studyalert/README.md

-# studyalert
+# Study Alert!
-This Is a Project for the Hello World Freshmen Purdue Hackaton
+This app does things, with some pretty pictures included.